paulabes/straight-white-man/readme.md

 The website will serve as a portal for straigt white men to help each other to overcome these modern stresses and opnely discuss shared values.

+## Why a forum?

+In an age of social media censorship and echo chambers, a forum might seem like a throwback.
+But that's exactly why we chose it.

 ## Primary goals